 - 15. Standard Exhibit I of this contract, Health Insurance Portability Act Business Associate Agreement, Paragraph 3, Obligations and Activities of Business Associate, Subparagraph (e), is replaced as follows: - e.
-The Business Associate shall require all of its business associates that receive, use, or have access to PHI under the Agreement, to agree and the agreement and the agreement.
+The Business Associate shall require all of its business associates that receive, use, or have access to PHI under the Agreement, to agree it.